Cathryn Boch

 Cathryn Boch (born 1968, Strasbourg), is a French award-winning artist who lives and works in Marseille.
 She won Drawing Now Prize in 2014.
 She obtained many residencies abroad and exhibited at key galleries and museums, including MAMCO Geneva in 2009.

 Life

+Education

 Cathryn Boch was born in Strasbourg in 1968.
 She graduated from University of Strasbourg in 1990, receiving General Academic Studies Degree (D.E.U.G.) in History of Art.
 Later she received National Diploma of Plastic Art Studies (1994) and National Superior Diploma of Plastic Expression (1996) from Graduate School of Decorative Arts of Strasbourg.
 In 2002-2003 Boch also completed Visual Art training (C.F.P.I) at Graduate School of Decorative Arts of Strasbourg.

+Awards and recognition

 In 2014 she won Drawing Now Prize.
 Between 1995 and 2001 Boch was one of four artists known as the group “Les Pisseuses” who chalked exquisite corpses on the walls of Strasbourg.